 I think it’s hilarious that people expect that I have everything worked out for my entire future of parenting adopted children.
 First, no parent has everything worked out about any aspect of parenting.
 Second, even with your best-laid intentions, you can’t predict the future.
 There are so many factors that will impact our open adoption, many of which are out of my control.
 I can’t possibly prepare for every possible open adoption scenario.

-As far as the knowing he/she is adopted concept goes, our adoption agency encourages their adoptive families to start talking about adoption from birth.
-Adoptive children shouldn’t ever remember a time that they didn’t know that they were adopted.
+As far as the knowing he/she is adopted concept goes, our adoption agency encourages adoptive families to start talking about adoption from birth.
+Adoptive children shouldn’t ever remember a time when they didn’t know that they were adopted.
 We agree with this practice and use it with my son.
-Between talking about adoption from birth and seeing birth family regularly, I fully believe that on some level, my son already knows he’s adopted.
-No, he can’t articulate it.
-But I think that those seeds are there.
+Between talking about adoption from birth and seeing birth family regularly, I fully believe that, on some level, my son knew that he’s adopted from a very early age, even before he could articulate it.

 Beyond this, we’re doing our best to lay a solid groundwork, so my son feels comfortable talking to us about adoption and is comfortable with his birth family.
 No, my son may not always come to me to talk about adoption.
 But I don’t ever want him to feel like he can’t because of my own hang-ups or discomfort.

-Adoptive families, are there other FAQ about open adoption that you answer regularly?
+Adoptive families, are there other FAQs about open adoption that you answer regularly?

 I’d love your input on this topic!